 Like many things, auto insurance rates seem to be getting higher every year.
-So how much is the average cost?
+So how much is the average car insurance cost?
 It depends on many factors taken into consideration when it’s time to get a new policy.

-On average, the annual cost to insure a car in the U.S. is $907.38, according to research sited by ValuePenguin.
+On average, the annual car insurance cost to insure a car in the U.S. is $907.38, according to research sited by ValuePenguin.
 Actual costs vary state-to-state and even zip code to zip code.
 According to a most expensive premiums for a full-coverage policy can be found in Michigan, where the average at the time of a 2015 study was $2,476.
 Ohio ranked number 50 on the list at $843.

 Car Insurance Cost Factors

 There are a number of other factors that influence the cost of an auto insurance policy including:

 1. Age and gender